mongodb/docs-cluster-to-cluster-sync/source/includes/document-filtering-limitations.rst

   - ObjectID
   - Strings

+- Documents must not move in or out of the filter during migration.

 - If the document filter contains a string and at least one migrated collection with non-default collation, ``mongosync`` fails immediately.